singhcse/myblog/about.md

 #### What do you do?

-I am a part of the Software Development team at Skilrock Technologies, currently working on Lottery Management System as a backend Developer.
+I am a part of the Sports team at Skilrock Technologies, currently working on Lottery Management System as a backend Developer.

 #### What interests you?